WonjoonC/finalProject-Wonjoon-C/writing/report.md

 ##### Date :
 11 Dec 2020

-# Title : Inside look of the Gaming Culture in the United States and South Korea
+# Inside Look into LoL in America and Korea

 ### Introduction